kpaulsen97/dataeng/README.md

 When merging from `exercise22` to `dev`, force some sort of conflict.
 Explain how you fixed it in the commit message.

-All your edits to this file should me made on `readme` branch.
+All your edits to this file should me made on the `readme` branch.

 After you have finished your exercises, merge to `dev` and then to `main`.
-We'll be checking the last push before 00:40, 17-05-2021.
+We'll be checking the last push before 01:10, 16-05-2021.

 *your explanation goes here, include prints wherever you find it appropriate*